-The heavy trigger cost this pistol a whole star.
+The heavy trigger cost this pistol a star.
 The three-dot sights and the pistol’s short sight radius worked fine at 10 yards and under, but as expected were outclassed at distance.
-The pistol is great to hold, recoil was well managed.
+The pistol, with its 18-degree grip angle, is great to hold and recoil was well-managed.
 The Shield was a good shooter and with a few gunsmith tweaks, it would be much better.
 However, rated “as is,” not “as it might be,” it gets four stars.

 Reliability * * * * *

 I shot it wet.
 I shot it dry.
 I shot it limp-wristed, weak handed.
 I shot it with ammo so crappy it would gag a maggot.
 I shot it with the finest JHP ammo known to mankind.
 I shot it with very hot loads.
-Through it all, the Shield lit like an old Zippo the first time and every time.
+Through it all, the Shield lit like an old Zippo the first time and every time, turning in truly reliable performance.
 Long term durability is difficult to assess based on just a few range sessions with a new gun, but this pistol seems built to last.